-All Marshall Islands corporations are empowered to guarantee the obligations of others unless specifically limited in the Business Corporation Act (BCA) or in the articles of incorporation of the corporation (BCA, section 15(g)) provided it is in furtherance of its corporate purposes.
-If that is not the case, or is in doubt or simply to avoid any issue in that regard, BCA section 16 allows a corporation to issue a guarantee regardless of whether it is in furtherance of its corporation at a shareholders' meeting.
-The same procedure can be used to authorise the corporate property (BCA, section 16).
+All Marshall Islands corporations are empowered to guarantee the obligations of others unless specifically limited in the Business Corporation Act (BCA) or in the articles of incorporation of the corporate (BCA, section 15(g)) provided it is in furtherance of its corporate purposes.
+If that is not the case, or is in doubt or simply to avoid any issue in that regard, BCA section 16 allows a corporation to issue a guarantee, regardless of whether it is in furtherance of its corporate purposes, by obtaining the affirmative vote of a majority of the outstanding shares in the corporation at a shareholders' meeting.
+The same procedure can be used to authorise the corporation to secure the guarantee with a grant of a security interest in corporate property (BCA, section 16).

-7 Must foreign lenders qualify to do business in your jurisdiction to extend credit to a borrower organised in your jurisdiction?
+Must foreign lenders qualify to do business in your jurisdiction to extend credit to a borrower organised in your jurisdiction?
 Will foreign creditors be deemed resident as a consequence of making a loan or other extension of credit to an obligor within your jurisdiction?